Prelude | A Quick Start for the Impatient User

 USB Dongle

 For each license of Virtual CRASH that is purchased, your organization will receive a physical USB dongle (“license key”).
 Note, this is not a hardware storage device, but a “key” to unlock Virtual CRASH software functionality.
-We require that Virtual CRASH software be installed, locally, on a device where the display and user input devices, used to operate Virtual CRASH, are directly connected.
-The USB dongle must also be plugged into this same local machine and cannot be used on a remote machine or through a network connection (see EULA).
+We require that Virtual CRASH software be installed locally on the same Windows desktop or laptop computer to which the display (monitor(s)) and user input devices (mouse and keyboard) used to operate Virtual CRASH are directly connected.
+The USB dongle must be plugged into this exact same local computer and cannot be used on a remote machine or through a network connection (see EULA).
+USB-to-IP Windows applications can disrupt the proper functioning of the Virtual CRASH USB dongle and may cause Virtual CRASH to launch only in trial mode.
 With the trial version launched, once a USB dongle is plugged into the user’s machine, all functionality will be enabled.

 Changing Themes